Identification

 4. Psychological reports – drafted and provided by CSOs PIN and IAN and which are frequently cited in positive decisions.
 This also means that psychological reports are provided mainly by CSOs.

 5. Psychiatric reports – drafted and provided by psychiatrists hired by PIN or IAN, and in rare situations by the State psychiatrist.
-The later one are usually provided in the form which is not suitable for the asylum authorities because very often they only contain the diagnosis and therapy, but not the causal link between the traumatic event which could amount to persecution and the symptoms which are being displayed or determined by the psychiatrist.
-This is not the case if CSO providing legal aid have funds for psychiatrists who are trained to provide reports in line with the Istanbul Protocol.
+The later one are usually provided in a form which is not suitable for the asylum authorities because very often they only contain the diagnosis and therapy, but not the causal link between the traumatic event which could amount to persecution and the symptoms which are being displayed or determined by the psychiatrist.
+This is not the case if the CSO providing legal aid have funds for psychiatrists who are trained to provide reports in line with the Istanbul Protocol.

 6. Medical reports – provided by different medical institutions and professionals which can also be used to flag the vulnerability of applicants to the asylum authorities and which was the case in several positive decisions.

 Regardless of the type of vulnerability, the common feature of all kinds of screening mechanisms is that they largely depend on the work of and referrals made by different CSOs, but are in many cases conducted in cooperation with different state institutions.
-Thus, the State support system can be described as partially effective with regards to UASCs and survivors of human trafficking, and strongly dependant on limited resources of CSOs who assist UASC, survivors of trafficking in human beings, victims of SGBV, persons with health and mental issues, torture survivors, etc.
+Thus, the State support system can be described as partially effective with regards to UASCs and survivors of human trafficking, and strongly dependant on the limited resources of CSOs who assist UASC, survivors of trafficking in human beings, victims of SGBV, persons with health and mental issues, torture survivors, etc.

 Unaccompanied and separated children

-UASCs who decide to apply for asylum undergo a detailed vulnerability assessment through the Best Interest Determination Procedure conducted by the CSW.
+UASCs who decide to apply for asylum undergo a detailed vulnerability assessment through the Best Interest Determination Procedure (BID) conducted by the CSW.
 BID is requested either by the Asylum Office or by legal representatives and then are used, processed and cited in the decision-making process.

-The Family Law stipulates that everyone is obliged to be guided by the best interests of the child in all activities concerning the child.[5]
+The Family Law provides that everyone is obliged to be guided by the best interests of the child in all activities concerning the child.[5]
 The Social Protection Act (SPA), as one of the principles of social protection, prescribes the best interest of beneficiaries, as well as the right of beneficiaries to participate in decision-making.[6]
 The legislative framework also explicitly stipulates that the UASC case manager and the supervisor from the CSW must respect the best interests of the beneficiaries in all proceedings.[7]
-Also, the Asylum Act stipulates that all activities carried out with the child must be in accordance with the best interests of the child.[8]
+Also, the Asylum Act provides that all activities carried out with the child must be in accordance with the best interests of the child.[8]

 The relevant framework does not define the procedure for assessing the best interests of the child, but the Centre for Social Work, as a guardianship authority, is responsible for making decisions on protection of children’s rights and best interests.
 All professional and legal decisions are rendered in the process which is called the case management method.
-When CSW identifies UASC, the caseworker shall instantly initiate the procedure of the case management which starts with the official activity which is called initial assessment.[9]
+When CSW identifies a UASC, the caseworker shall instantly initiate the procedure of the case management which starts with the official activity which is called initial assessment.[9]
 The initial assessment is performed in order to determine the further content of support to the child and the facts collected during the initial assessment are the basis for future decision-making, including decision on BID.[10]
 In this sense, the case management process is established as a basis for assessing the best interest of a child, including for the purpose of asylum procedure.
-Finally, the relevant CSW provides a BID which is drafted in the form of Expert Opinion on an individual applicant.
+Finally, the relevant CSW provides a BID which is drafted in the form of an Expert Opinion on an individual applicant.

 Survivors of human trafficking or persons at risk of human trafficking